Project Leader, Organisation

 - The Crawford Fund

-The Regional Master Class has since produced a publication, compiling all the complete, current or proposed projects shared at the meeting.
+The first Regional Master Class produced a publication, compiling all the complete, current or proposed projects shared at the meeting.

 Lovett J., Prabawa T.S., Susilowati L. & Falk I. (Eds) 2019.
 Biosecurity and Biodiversity: Keys to promoting local food for food security and food sovereignty.
 Australian Plant Biosecurity Science Foundation, Canberra, Australia